 Mix a few drops of your favourite essential oil with white vinegar in a spray bottle.
 Spray onto the glass and polish with a cloth.

 Mix the above in a bucket and mop.

 Take an audit of your cleaning products today and see what you can change.
 There are lots of recipes on the internet for making your own products.
-If this isn’t for you then just take a look at what you actually have in your cleaning cupboard and ask yourself if you really need to continue to buy everything.
+If this isn’t for you then just take a look at what you already have in your cleaning cupboard and ask yourself if you need to continue to buy everything.